isomerpages/moe-kentridgesec/_school-information/MOE Sexuality Education in Schools.md

 (60 mins)
 </td>
 		<td>This lesson focuses on the issue of online grooming and cyber-flashing.
 It emphasises the need for help-seeking, peer support and positive peer influence.
 The lesson encourages the safe and responsible use of social media, and aims to deepen students’ conviction, and extend a call to action to students to taking appropriate decisions to safeguard their well-being and safety.<br> This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions. </td>
-    <td>- recognise one’s vulnerability to risky situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both online and offline</td>
+    <td>• recognise one’s vulnerability to risky situations and the importance of exercising discretion to reduce risks and avoid negative consequences, both online and offline</td>
     <td>Term 3<br>Week 9</td>
   </tr>
   <tr>